 Law and Public Policy Program (LPP)

-LPP students must take the following courses: Administrative Law, Becoming a Public Policy Lawyer, a course of the student’s choosing that focuses on a particular area of public policy, and the Public Policy Practicum.
+LPP students must take the following courses: Administrative Law, Becoming a Public Policy Lawyer, a course of the student’s choosing that focuses on a particular area of public policy, one of five politics electives, and the Public Policy Practicum.
 The Practicum provides students with the opportunity over the course of their final year in law school to develop their own public policy proposal and learn how to advocate for its implementation.
 Additional information about course requirements is here.

 The LPP Program also sponsors a speaker series, which offers LPP students the opportunity to engage in discussion of important public policy topics, meet policy makers, and learn about career pathways from lawyers engaged in public policy work.

 Students should apply for admission to the LPP Program concurrently with their application to the law school.
 Students may also apply by March 30 of their first year.

 LPP students who successfully complete program requirements are awarded a certificate in Law and Public Policy upon graduation.
 The certificate reflects that the student graduated from law school familiar with policy research and with actual experience in the implementation of policy.

 The Certificate offers potential employers assurance that the holder is ready to practice and possesses many of the skills essential for lawyers working in the policy arena.